CP1404/XUTPracticals/prac_05/README.md

    then click **+ New Branch**

 ![New Git Branch](../images/05image2.png)

-When you do your work for the following prac, if you need/want to do a pull request, use `prac_06_feedback` and so on...
-(In previous years, we used the same branch name for all PRs (external students do one every week), but this caused some confusion with students continuing to work on 'old' branches, so now we ask for a new branch for each prac.)

 It may look like nothing happened, but your local repository should now have a new branch, which currently has the same contents as the 'master' branch, and it is now the one that is "checked out".
 See in the footer: